Home Ventilation Tips: 5 Signs You Need a Dehumidifier

 Depending on the age of your home, the climate you live in, and your ventilation needs, you could either have mechanical ventilation, natural ventilation or a combination of the two.

-uses the gaps, cracks, and small holes in your home’s structure — along with windows and passive vents — to allow air to move uncontrolled throughout your home.
+Natural ventilation uses the gaps, cracks, and small holes in your home’s structure — along with windows and passive vents — to allow air to move uncontrolled throughout your home.
 Usually found in older homes, these types of systems dilute the air pollutants in your home enough to keep your family healthy.

-– Often already “built-in” to older homes
+- Often already built-in older homes

 - Cannot be controlled